Skip to content

 Workers' compensation insurance is designed to help employees who are injured or become ill because of their work.
 Coverage details vary by state and policy, but workers' compensation commonly includes:

 Workers' compensation is generally a no-fault system.
 In many cases, an employee's right to benefits does not depend on who caused the injury.
-Employees are still expected to report injuries promptly and follow the employer's claim process.
+Employees are still expected to report injuries promptly, cooperate with the claim process, and follow medical and employer procedures.

 Who Needs Workers' Compensation Insurance?

 Most businesses need workers' compensation insurance once they have employees.
-Requirements vary by state, industry, business structure, and the type of work being performed.
+Requirements vary by state, industry, business structure, employee count, and the type of work being performed.
+Businesses with employees in more than one state should review coverage carefully because workers' compensation rules may apply differently from state to state.

 Workers' compensation may apply to: